eclipse-openj9/openj9-docs/docs/tool_migration.md

 Displays information about running Java<sup>&trade;</sup> processes.
 The main differences from the HotSpot `jps` tool are as follows:

-- runs on Windows&reg;, AIX&reg;, and z/OS&reg;
+- Runs on Windows&reg;, AIX&reg;, and z/OS&reg;
-- uses the Attach API
+- Uses the Attach API
-- shows processes on the current host only
+- Shows processes on the current host only
-- there is no `-V` option
+- There is no `-V` option

 For more information, see [`Java process status`](tool_jps.md).